rachartier/tiny-devicons-auto-colors.nvim/README.md

 ##  Setup

 You must call `setup` to enable the plugin.
-Also, you should provide a color palette for the plugin to use, as the default color palette is to warn you that you need to provide one!
+A color palette is not needed, but it can greatly improve the results.

 Here is an example with catppuccin theme: